|Sherwood Foresters (Nottinghamshire and Derbyshire Regiment)||86634||3rd Battalion|

 It was built in 1907 as two semi-detached villas by Mr. John Smith of Belper for his two daughters and sons-in-law who were Mr and Mrs George Davidson and Mr and Mrs Arthur Ludlow.

 By 1917 the Davidsons had moved away to take up farming in another area and it was then that Arthur and Catherine Ludlow decided to take over the whole building and set up a Guest House.
 From that time until 1957 many people enjoyed their visits to "The Briars", people from all walks of life and from all parts of the world.
-Mr. Ramsey Macdonald was a famous guest there.
+Mr. Ramsay Macdonald was a famous guest there.
 The meals served at "The Briars" were of a strictly vegetarian diet.
 The Ludlows were staunch Quakers.
 Catherine's grandfather, John Sargent, being the founder of the Society of Friends in Fritchley village.

 Read more about the Fritchley Conscientious Objectors.